I love writing about technology, gardening, business, politics, science, music, environment, anthropology, puzzles, and

 Causes of Condensation on Home Windows

-The main causes of condensation on home windows is excess moisture in the air, poor ventilation, poor insulation, poor heating, or a combination of all four.
+The main causes of condensation on home windows are excess moisture in the air, poor ventilation, poor insulation, poor heating, or a combination of all four.

 The best way to solve this problem is to fully insulate your home, turn up the heating, and fit proper ventilation.
 In practise, this isn't always possible, practical, or cost effective.
-And, if you live in a rented property, it's even less practical.
+If you live in a rented property, it's even less practical.

-One of the best options is to insulate windows with window film insulation as it is quick, cheap, and effective.
+One of the best options is to insulate windows with window film insulation, which is quick, cheap, and effective.

 What Is Window Insulation Film?